AR-KAN: Autoregressive-Weight-Enhanced Kolmogorov-Arnold Network for Time Series Forecasting: Experiments

 \section{Experiments}

-We conduct experiments in two parts to demonstrate both the effectiveness and generalizability of AR-KAN.
-First, we perform experiments on noisy almost-periodic functions to show that modern models fall short of traditional ARIMA models in terms of spectral analysis, while our AR-KAN achieves performance comparable to ARIMA.
-Then, we extend the evaluation to real-world datasets from Rdatasets\cite{rdatasets}, and observe that AR-KAN achieves the best performance on 72\% of datasets.
-The few cases where it underperforms mostly involve weak or absent periodicity, which are inherently hard to predict without prior knowledge.
-For strongly periodic data, AR-KAN shows a clear and consistent advantage.
+We conduct experiments in three parts to demonstrate both the effectiveness and generalizability of AR-KAN.
+First, we perform experiments on noisy almost-periodic functions to show that the majority of modern models fall short of traditional ARIMA models in terms of spectral analysis, while our AR-KAN achieves superior results.
+Then, we extend the evaluation to real-world datasets from Rdatasets \cite{rdatasets}, M3 \cite{m3}, and M4 \cite{m4} datasets.
+We observe that AR-KAN consistently achieves the best performance.
+Finally, we conduct ablation studies to demonstrate the necessity and effectiveness of each core component within our proposed architecture.

+Additionally, for the sake of experimental efficiency, our architecture is built upon FastKAN\cite{fastkan} rather than the traditional KAN framework.
+By leveraging Radial Basis Functions (RBFs) for its implementation, FastKAN achieves faster computation while being theoretically proven to be equivalent to the original KAN representation.